schrer/inject/README.md

 Basic features and restrictions are:

 - Create contexts with a specified package coverage
-  - Specify several packages, components can depend on components from other packages
+  - Specify several packages.
+Components can depend on components from other packages
-  - Reuse of existing bean contexts if same package coverage is requested again
+  - Reuse of existing component contexts if same package coverage is requested again
   - Fail early when context is inconsistent or contains cyclic dependencies
-- Bean registration via annotation
+- Component registration via annotation
   - Register classes as "Components" for injection via annotation
-  - Mark methods with a return type as Component sources to create instances from their classes (methods without parameters only for the moment)
+  - Mark methods with a return type as Component sources to create instances from their classes
   - Specify a name for components to support multiple alternative implementations of an interface or abstract class, as well as basic types like String and Integer
   - Singleton scope for all components within one context
-- Constructor injection of other beans/components
+- Injection of other components
-  - Mark constructor parameters with the [@ByName](./src/main/java/at/schrer/inject/annotations/ByName.java) annotation for matching by bean/component name
+  - Mark constructor/component source function parameters with the [@ByName](./src/main/java/at/schrer/inject/annotations/ByName.java) annotation for matching by component name
   - No field injection
   - Interfaces and abstract classes supported for injection or explicit instance loading